michu-dunat/geodb-api-example/lib/README.md

 Added:

 - a city class,
-- method enabling display of information about given city.
+- method displaying of information about given city.

 1.0